-Her writing on information politics, human rights and technology has appeared regularly in UK political magazine the New Statesman, and she has also been published in, among others, Index on Censorship, the Guardian, Prospect, Dazed and Confused and The Face.
+Becky Hogge is a writer and former activist specialising in the social impact of new technology.
+Her writing on information politics, human rights and technology appeared regularly in UK political magazine the New Statesman.
+She has also been published in, among others, The Atlantic, Index on Censorship, the Guardian, Prospect, Arc and (way back in the day) Dazed and Confused and The Face.
 View her portfolio.

 Her book about hacker culture, Barefoot into Cyberspace: Adventures in search of techno-Utopia, was flash-published in the Summer of 2011.
 The book was well-received, variously described as “brave” (Steven Poole), “brilliant” (Paul Mason), “readable and informative” (Bill Thompson), “colourful” (Rebecca MacKinnon) and “nifty” (Stewart Brand).

 As one happy reader observed at the time: